hashtaghari/Routing-App/README.md

       an integer P (2 ≤ P ≤ 103 ) - the number of streets that the car wants to travel, followed by P names of the streets: The car start at the end of the first street (i.e. it waits for the green light to move to the next street) and follows the path until the end of the last street.
 The path of a car is always valid, i.e. the streets will be connected by intersections.

+##Using the map and the traffic data to find the best route for you to travel

+Enter "3" in the main menu to enter the routing function It will ask you to enter the Starting intersection you are at and your destination.
+Enter the two integer numbers (0<= inputs <I)
+Then the algorthms will compute the most optimal path and show you the next road you must take.
+An imaage will pop out which contains the pictorical representation of the graph.
+The roam you must tread will be highlighted in a different colour in the graph showming the map of the city.
+Once you close the prompt, it will show you the name of the next node you must take.
+All the traffic data is updates in real time so this program will take you to your destination in the minimum possible time, keeping the total distance and congestion of every road in mind.
+##Incoming Additional feature: Suppose a node is blocked due to any unforeseen circumstances, the program will ask you if the road ahead is free.
+If you say that it is not, it will compute a different path for you if a better path exists.